01-edu/public/subjects/forum/forum.en.md

 This project consists in creating a web forum that allows :

 - communication between users.
-- associate categories to posts.
+- associating categories to posts.
 - liking and disliking posts and comments.
 - filtering posts.